Humidity – What It Is, How It Forms, and How It Behaves

 The Effect Of Humidity On The Weather

 Humidity is one of the main driving forces of almost all weather systems around the world.
-Actually, the combination of humidity and temperature is the impetus of many weather systems and occurrences.
+The combination of humidity and temperature is the impetus behind many weather systems and occurrences.

 The moist air in a warm front gently moves over a cold front and cools down as it rises.
 It results in condensation and cloud formation, which leads to the gentle precipitation that is welcoming to the agricultural sector.
 (Similar to the weather produced by a stationary front.)

-On the other side of the scale, the warm moist air over the oceans of the tropics rises and forms powerful low-pressure systems.
-As the air keeps rising and rotating winds are pulled in and building up around the low-pressure center, the warm, humid air keeps feeding the growing system.
+On the other side of the scale, the warm, moist air over the oceans of the tropics rises and forms powerful low-pressure systems.
+As the air keeps rising and rotating winds are pulled in and build up around the low-pressure center, the warm, humid air keeps feeding the growing system.

 What was a tropical depression can now quickly build into a tropical storm.
-If enough humid air builds up in this system and stays over the warm ocean waters long enough, hurricanes of varying strength can be very destructive when it makes landfall.
+If enough humid air builds up in this system and stays over the warm ocean waters long enough, hurricanes of varying strength can be very destructive when they make landfall.

 And this whole process got started by some humid air rising up from the ocean’s surface.
 That is why these warm tropical waters are called the engine rooms of big storm systems and the fuel that drives these massive systems.